Amsterdam/panorama-textures/DOCKER-README.md

 ### Extract texture for a Building

+    usage: texture_pand.py [-h] [--resolution RESOLUTION] [--height HEIGHT] [--simplify SIMPLIFY] [--force]
+                           pano_id pand_id filename

+    positional arguments:
+      pano_id               Id of the panorama to project on a plane pand_id               The BAG ID of the building on which the panorama is to be projected
+      filename              output filename

+    optional arguments:
+      -h, --help            show this help message and exit --resolution RESOLUTION
+                            Resolution in pixels per meter (defaults to 10) --height HEIGHT       Height of the facade in meters (defaults to 30) --simplify SIMPLIFY   Smoothing the geometry, in meters (default off) --force               Force all forward facing sides to be projected, even those under a shallow angle

 Running from the root of the project, otherwise replace the `pwd` with the full path to your the output directory.

 It is possible to extract the required input parameters from the Data Portal of the City of Amsterdam: